Home / Training / Infant Observation

 Time & location of the Infant Observation seminars

 Places in each group are limited to 5 maximum.
 This means that, on some occasions, successful applicants may need to wait until a place becomes available in a suitable group, or a new group is formed.
-We will discuss the availability of places and the likely timeframes after acceptance onto the course.
-We will endeavour to find a suitable place for successful candidates as quickly as is possible.
+We endeavour to find a suitable place for successful candidates as quickly as is possible.

-You will need to apply for Disclosure and Barring Service clearance at the Enhanced level, before joining the course.
+You will need to apply for Disclosure and Barrin Service clearance at the Enhanced level after acceptance and before starting an observation.

 On offer of a place, you will be invited to register and pay via debit card through a secured payment page.